-The actuarial assumptions were last updated first effective with the actuarial valuation as of January 1, 2015, based on the experience study covering the period January 1, 2008, through January 1, 2013.
+The actuarial assumptions were first adopted by the Retirement Committee for use with the actuarial valuation as of January 1, 2020, and were based on the experience study covering the period January 1, 2013, through January 1, 2018.

-The assumed rate of price inflation was 2.75%.
+The assumed rate of price inflation was 2.50 percent.
 This assumption is not used directly in the actuarial valuation.
 However, the price inflation assumption underlies all of the other economic assumptions (investment return, salary increase and payroll growth assumption).

-The assumed rate of investment return used was 7.50%, net of investment expenses, annually.
+The assumed rate of investment return used was 7.50 percent, net of investment expenses, annually.